commschamp/comms_champion/README.md

 # CommsChampion Tool
-**CommsChampion** is a generic GUI tool for visualisation and analysis of the communication protocols that were developed using [COMMS Library](#COMMS-Library) mentioned above.
+**CommsChampion** is a generic GUI tool for visualisation and analysis of the communication protocols that were developed using [COMMS Library](#comms-library) mentioned above.
 It is plug-in based, i.e. plug-ins are used to define I/O socket, data filters, and the custom protocol itself.
 The tool uses [QT5](http://www.qt.io/) framework for its interface as well as loading and managing plug-ins.

-At this moment the tools is in its alpha and being extensively developed.
+At this moment the tool is in its alpha and being extensively developed.
 No documentation on how to use and/or develop plug-ins is currently available, will be provided in the future once the API stabilises.

 # Licence
-The [COMMS Library](#COMMS-Library) from this repository is licensed under GPLv3.
+The [COMMS Library](#comms-library) from this repository is licensed under GPLv3.
 It can be used in any product as long as its sources remain open and have the same or other compatible license.
-As an author and full copyright owner of this product I can provide a commercial license as well, please refer to [Contact Information](#Contact-Information) below if you need one.
+As an author and full copyright owner of this product I can provide a commercial license as well, please refer to [Contact Information](#contact-information) below and get in touch with me if you need one.

-The [CommsChampion](#CommsChampion-Tool) tool is licensed under LGPLv3, which allows usage of open source QT5 libraries as well as closed-source plug-ins for it.
+The [CommsChampion](#commschampion-tool) tool is licensed under LGPLv3, which allows usage of open source QT5 libraries as well as closed-source plug-ins for it.